influxdata/terraform-aws-influx/modules/influxdb-cluster/README.md

 Check out the [examples folder](https://github.com/gruntwork-io/terraform-aws-influx/tree/master/examples) for fully-working sample code.

+## Why InfluxDB enterprise?

+Unlike the Enterprise edition which distributes the entire InfluxDB deployment across multiple meta and data nodes in a cluster, the OSS edition is a single binary that can simply be installed on a single instance.
+This makes a robust module like this one quite unnecessary for single instance InfluxDB OSS deployments.

 ## How do you connect to the InfluxDB cluster?

 While InfluxDB doesn't use a load balancer for intra-cluster communication, one can be optionally setup to communicate